iddqdiddqd/acme.sh-autorenewal/README.md

 ## Environment variables

-- `MONITOR_URL` — should be pointing to your cron monitoring webhook (e.g. [Cronitor](https://cronitor.io/)).
+- `MONITORING_URL` — should be pointing to your cron monitoring webhook (e.g. [Cronitor](https://cronitor.io/)).
-- `DOMAIN_NAME` — pretty straightforward.
+- `COMMON_NAME` — hostname which the certificate should be issued for.
-- `EC_CURVE` — private key curve (`openssl ecparam -list_curves`).
+- `EC_CURVE` — private key elliptic curve.

 ## Notes
-1. If you prefer some other CA than LE, go ahead and adjust the code for yourself.
+1. If you prefer a CA other than LE, go ahead and adjust the `sign_csr` function, the `--server` parameter.
-1. In case you plan to use RSA keys, go ahead and adjust the code for yourself.
+1. In case you plan to use RSA keys, go ahead and adjust the `generate_new_key` function.
-1. If you use other server than nginx, go ahead and adjust the code for yourself.
+1. If you use other server than nginx, go ahead and update the restart hooks.
 1. If you are not going to use cron monitoring via webhooks, go ahead and remove the calls from the code.

 ## Credits